mutech/aka-ios-beacon/README.md

 ### Label Binding Demo

+The following examples demonstrate the built-in formatting capabilities of Beacon.
+Beacon uses NSFormatter as interface for formatting and NSNumberFormatter and NSDateFormatter for numbers and dates respectively.
+You can define custom formatters other types.

-The corresponding view controller source is:
+The view controller source used in these examples is:

 * [LabelDemoTableViewController.h](AKABeacon/AKABeaconDemo/LabelDemoTableViewController.h) and
 * [LabelDemoTableViewController.m](AKABeacon/AKABeaconDemo/LabelDemoTableViewController.m)